herrsiim/coolhatgaming/README.md

 # Notes

+Once the project has been cloned, run `npm install` to install all the dependencies.

+`npm start` will start the project in development mode.

+`npm run build:prod` will generate minified project into `Dist/` folder.
+If debuggable build is needed, simply run `npm run build`.

 ## Navigation bar items
 The navigation bar categories should come as an separate request.
 At the moment I have to filter out all available categories based on the all games request.
 This isn't that efficient as if they could be requested from a single source and skip the filtering functions to show only one category.